 May 2021 Core Update on the Horizon

-Google announced another core update in May 2021, which is always a gift and a curse.
+Google announced another core update in May 2021 aka Core Web Vitals update, which is always a gift and a curse.
 The SEO world definitely appreciates the heads up about major core changes, but also feels a little cloud over their collective heads as the data approaches.
 Fortunately, with a few months of advanced warning, SEO experts can collect their thoughts and establish a plan to address the probable core updates that always revolve around the user.

 There are a few main aspects of the May 2021 update, including a focus on core web vitals and the page experience signals on mobile.
 To Google, these components highlighted in the Core Web Vitals are user metrics that help companies understand (and ultimately improve) the user experience of their site.